 Certain of the Company's European subsidiaries have received subpoenas and requests for documents and, in some cases, interviews from, and have had on-site inspections conducted by the competition authorities of Belgium, Germany and the Netherlands relating to conduct and anticompetitive practices of certain industrial battery participants.
 The Company is responding to inquiries related to these matters.
 The Company settled the Belgian regulatory proceeding in February 2016 by acknowledging certain anticompetitive practices and conduct and agreeing to pay a fine of \$1,962, which was paid in March 2016.
-As of July 3, 2016 and March 31, 2016, the Company had a reserve balance of \$1,844 and \$2,038, respectively, in connection with these remaining investigations and other related legal charges.
-The change in the reserve balance between July 3, 2016 and March 31, 2016 was due to foreign currency translation impact.
-For the Dutch and German regulatory proceedings, the Company does not believe that such an estimate can be made at this time given the current stage of these proceedings.
+As of January 1, 2017 and March 31, 2016, the Company had a reserve balance of \$1,804 and \$2,038, respectively, relating to the Belgian regulatory proceeding.
+The change in the reserve balance between January 1, 2017 and March 31, 2016 was solely due to foreign currency translation impact.
+The Company currently estimates that the aggregate range of possible loss with respect to the German regulatory proceeding is \$17,000 to \$26,000 and has reserved \$17,000 in connection with this matter.
+For the Dutch regulatory proceeding, the Company does not believe that an estimate can be made at this time given the current stage of this proceeding.
+As of January 1, 2017 and March 31, 2016, the Company had a total reserve balance of \$18,804 and \$2,038, respectively, in connection with these remaining investigations and other related legal matters.
 The foregoing estimate of losses is based upon currently available information for these proceedings.
-However, the precise scope, timing and time period at issue, as well as the final outcome of the investigations, remains uncertain.
+However, the precise scope, timing and time period at issue, as well as the final outcome of the investigations, remain uncertain.
 Accordingly, the Company's estimate may change from time to time, and actual losses could vary.